michelve/Tweet_Comcast_SpeedTest/README.md

         pip install python-oauth2
         pip install python-twitter

-### open the scrip and change the following:
+### open the script and change the following:
     remember to create the file data.csv
-    enter the full path to that file in USER_DATA_FILE_PARH
+    enter the full path to that file in USER_DATA_FILE_PATH

 ## How to use
 open terminal and run the following 'python /path/to/comcast_speedtest_twitter.py'